-Plan A candidates take 6 credits of HWST 700 Thesis Research from their Plan A Committee Chair as they write their master’s thesis and complete the following requirements for graduation
+Plan A candidates take six credits of HWST 700 Thesis Research from their Plan A Committee Chairs as they write their master’s thesis and complete the following requirements for graduation:

 - Successfully defend thesis in a private thesis defense with thesis committee

 - Submit final approved thesis to Graduate Division and Hawaiian Studies program

 Plan B non-Thesis

 Plan B candidates take six credits of HWST 695 Practicum Research Plan B for their Plan B Committee Chair as they work on their original project-driven research with accompanying documentation/artifact and complete the following requirements for graduation:

 - Submit research documentation/artifact to committee

 - Successfully defend project in a private defense with project committee

 - Submit project documentation/artifact to Hawaiian Studies program